 According to our Turkish-English dictionary, the word “Çerkez” means “Circassian,” but in our book it is synonymous with “delicious.”
-As evidence, look no further than Fıccın, a friendly restaurant serving the unique cuisine from the mountains of the Caucasus.
-Many a Turk trace their roots to this culinary Xanadu, including the folks over at Fıccın, who have put together a Turco-Circassian menu that includes specialties from both kitchens.
+As evidence, look no further than Fıccın, a friendly restaurant serving the unique cuisine of the mountains of the Caucasus.
+Many Turks trace their roots to this culinary Xanadu, including the folks over at Fıccın, who have put together a Turco-Circassian menu that includes specialties from both kitchens.

 Unfortunately, the Çerkez dishes on the menu stop here.
 On the other hand, Fıccın’s Turkish standards – though found on the menus of numerous other restaurants – are particularly well made.
 Notable among them is the sublime karnıyarık, baked eggplant stuffed with peppers, onions, minced meat and tomatoes.

 Though open for dinner, Fıccın thrives on its bustling lunch scene, when its three dining rooms and clusters of outdoor tables fill quickly.
 Turnover is quick, but be sure to come early or you might miss the daily specials.

 Address: Kallavi Sokak 13/1 – 7/1, Beyoğlu

 Post Tags: alcohol served, Beyoğlu, Caucasian, Circassian, dumplings, Istanbul restaurant, mantı, vegetarian